travel-intelligence/flasfka/README.rst

 ===========

 Flafska only accepts utf-8 data.
-If you want to pass arbitrary data, it is better to encode it to base64 before.
+If you want to pass arbitrary data, it is recommended to encode it to a suitable format before (e.g. base64).

 .. |Build Status| image:: https://travis-ci.org/travel-intelligence/flasfka.svg?branch=master
     :target: https://travis-ci.org/travel-intelligence/flasfka